NOT-LPC/notlpc-concept/content/_index.md

     color_classes: bg-primary-color-light black
     image: /images/M-Maquire-1.JPG
     copy: >-
-      North of Tyne LPC is delighted that CPRS is now available for signup via the NHSBSA website.
+      North of Tyne LPC is delighted that CPRS is now available for (signup via the NHSBSA website)[http://www.nhsbsa.nhs.uk/CPRSnortheast].
 We hope that all pharmacy contractors will consider supporting this service that will reduce the burden on urgent and emergency care services for patients requiring low acuity advice and treatment.

 published: true
 ---